A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Related Background

-In addition regular stress testing frameworks exhibit simplification assumptions that may affect the reliability of the final estimation.
-EBA EU wide stress testing is a bottom up exercise covering only specific risk on banks individuals balance sheet based on a macro scenario usually based on simplified assumptions.
-One of the weaknesses in EBA methodology is the static balance sheet assumption i.e assets and liabilities remain constant over the horizon without acknowledging for management actions and new generation of loans.
-In addition mitigation actions are taken into account after the stress testing are finalized through a strong qualitative overlay and not in a dynamic way.~\cite{eba2018}
+Unfortunately, the reliability of the final estimation of ST suffers from yet another modeling decision; that is, the usually employed modeling simplifications.
+Consider for example the EBA EU wide ST; this constitutes a bottom-up exercise covering only specific risk on banks individuals balance sheet based on a macro scenario that commonly employs such simplifications.
+Specifically, one of the weaknesses in EBA methodology is the \textit{static balance sheet assumption}, i.e., assets and liabilities remain constant over the horizon, ignoring potential management actions and new generation of loans.
+In addition, mitigation actions are often taken into account after ST is finalized and through a strong qualitative overlay and not in a dynamic way~\cite{eba2018}.

-On the other hand System wide stress testing exercises on micro prudential level are heavily relied upon on the interaction with individual banks with respect to data analytics and propagating the macro scenarios to their balance sheet.
-Thus estimations are not performed in a uniform statistical process but inherit the model deficiencies and forecasts errors embedded in banks individual models.
-The heterogeneity in the results increases significantly the estimation errors and there is no robust process for regulators to account for it.
-Thus the need for independent central modelling for simulating the financial system is of great concern~\cite{hirtle2015}.
-Furthermore the stress testing process involves the disclosure of the methodological framework to all market participants which in turn there are evidence of second round effects regarding the accounting treatment of banks.
-Specifically based on a study~\cite{gounopoulos2016a} banks participating in regulatory exercises tend to manipulate their provisions for credit risk to absorb the impact of the upcoming stress test.
+On the other hand, System-wide ST exercises on micro-prudential level, heavily rely upon interaction of individual banks and with respect to data analytics, propagating the macro scenarios to their balance sheet.
+Thus, estimation is not performed in a unified statistical process.
+In contrast, it inherits the model deficiencies and forecast errors embedded in each banks' individual models.
+The heterogeneity in the results significantly increases estimation errors and there is no robust process for regulators to account for it.
+Thus, the need for independent central modeling for simulating the financial system is of great significance~\cite{hirtle2015}.
+This mode of operation is further rendered imperative, considering that the ST process involves the disclosure of the methodological framework to all market participants.
+In this context, there exist evidence of second round effects regarding the accounting treatment of banks.
+Specifically, based on a recent study~\cite{gounopoulos2016a}, banks participating in regulatory exercises tend to manipulate their provisions for credit risk to absorb the impact of the upcoming ST.